oneofthezombies/kill-tree/README.md

 __Linux__

-> sudo curl -sSL https://raw.githubusercontent.com/oneofthezombies/kill-tree/main/installs/linux.sh | sh
+> sudo curl -sSL https://raw.githubusercontent.com/oneofthezombies/kill-tree/main/installs/linux.sh | sudo sh

 Below is an example of sending `SIGTERM` signals to a process with process ID `777`, and to all child processes.